-The Professional Fellows Program (PFP) links community leaders from the United States and four countries in North Africa.
-It is a two-way citizen exchange program designed as a capacity-building and professional development initiative that serves civil society development in Egypt, Tunisia, Algeria and Morocco.
+The Professional Fellows Program (PFP) links community leaders from the United States and six countries in the Middle East and North Africa.
+It is a two-way citizen exchange program designed as a capacity-building and professional development initiative that serves civil society development in Egypt, Lebanon, Tunisia, Algeria, Libya and Morocco.
 The program is for early- to mid-career professionals with strong leadership skills, who are committed to making a lasting positive impact through their work in the civil society (NGO) sector.

-34 Fellows will be selected to participate in a month-long, fellowship placement in an American organization, including service organizations, advocacy groups, grassroots organizations, federal agencies, and congressional offices.
+Each year, 34 Fellows are selected to participate in a month-long, fellowship placement in an American organization, including service organizations, advocacy groups, grassroots organizations, federal agencies, and congressional offices.

 Other Program Components

-• Both the spring and fall programs will conclude with a three-day “Professional Fellows Congress“ in Washington, DC.
-This event will bring approximately 350 fellows from around the world together at the end of their fellowship.
-Fellows will have the opportunity to build relationships with fellows from dozens of countries and learn the tools of effective leadership.
+- Both the spring and fall programs conclude with a three-day “Professional Fellows Congress“ in Washington, DC.
+This event brings 300+ fellows from around the world together at the end of their fellowship.
+Fellows build relationships with peers from dozens of countries and learn the tools of effective leadership.

-- US delegates who acted as hosts or mentors during the US immersion segment will be selected to travel to Algeria, Egypt, Morocco, and Tunisia to co-lead training seminars and gain first-hand knowledge of the country and its people.
-Fellows will assist in planning the US Delegation’s visit and hosting them.
+- US delegates who acted as hosts or mentors during the US immersion segment can be selected to travel to Algeria, Egypt, Morocco, Lebanon and Tunisia to co-lead training seminars and gain first-hand knowledge of the country and its people.

-PFP is sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs, and administered by Legacy International with assistance from multiple in-country partners from the North African region.
+PFP is sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs, and administered by Legacy International with assistance from multiple in-country partners from the Middle East and North Africa.